USAJOBS/help-center/how-to/search/filters/hiring-path.md

 tags: [search, filters, who may apply, hiring path]
 ---

 Some federal jobs are open to the general public &mdash; meaning any U.S. citizen can apply.
 But, some federal jobs are only open to eligible current or former federal civilian employees or people who may be eligible under a unique hiring path.
 You can filter your job search results to only show you jobs that meet your specific eligibility criteria.
+You can filter by one or more hiring paths.

+If you fall under one of the groups listed below, you may or may not be eligible for each job listed in your search results.
+You must read the **Who May Apply** section of the job announcement to determine if you’re eligible to apply.

-### Open to the Public
+### Open to the public

-If you select this option, you will only see jobs open to the public.
+If you select this option, you will only see jobs open to the general public.

-Select this option if you’ve never worked for the federal government and you are a:
+Select this option if you’ve never worked for the federal government and you're a:

 * U.S. citizen or
 * National or individual who owes allegiance to the U.S.